TypingMind/plugins-server/README.md

 **Important Considerations:**

 - **Security:** Carefully manage API keys and authentication within your proxy implementation.
-- **Shared Plugins:** If you create a plugin with server-side dependencies, provide clear instructions if others want to use it in their TypingMind Proxy instances.
+- **Shared Plugins:** If you create a plugin with server-side dependencies, provide clear instructions if others want to use it in their TypingMind Plugins Server instances.

-## 🚀 Features
+## 📋 Features

 - **Powerful Plugin Architecture:** Design plugins to intercept requests, modify responses, and integrate with external services.
 - **Streamlined Development:** Clear guidelines and documentation for rapid plugin creation.